 KISCO: Leading the development of chemicals for electronics in Korea

-Kyung-In Synthetic Corporation (KISCO) was founded in 1971 and has accumulated world-leading know-how in the synthesis, development and mass production of fine chemicals, dyes and colorants.
+KISCO was founded in 1971 and has accumulated world-leading know-how in the synthesis, development and mass production of fine chemicals, dyes and colorants.
 Over the past decade, KISCO has applied this expertise to also develop materials for use as binders and additives in photosensitisers, photoresists as well as functional coating materials for semiconductors and displays.
-By expanding beyond our core ink and colorant products we are establishing future growth engines and securing our position as a global chemical company.
+By expanding beyond its core ink and colorant products, KISCO has established future growth engines and secured its position as a global chemical company.

 In order to make the leap into being a high-tech chemicals company, KISCO has focused on research and development on materials for OLEDs, lithography process materials for semiconductors, monomers for Colorless Polyimide (CPI) and graphene-based materials.
-We have also developed close partnerships to support the development and maintain the localization of these important raw materials.
+KISCO has also developed close partnerships to support the development and maintain the localization of these important raw materials.

 Some of KISCO’s specific research directions include the development of new emissive layer (EML) and common layer (HTL/ETL) material intermediates and process materials for OLEDs.
-Our focus is on manufacturing materials with high purity and high reliability, based on our core capability in organic synthesis.
-We are also developing and producing materials, including small molecules, monomers and polymers, for photo resists, photo initiators, photoactive compounds and photo acid generators for excimer lasers.
+KISCO’s focus is on manufacturing materials with high purity and high reliability, based on its core capability in organic synthesis.
+KISCO is also developing and producing materials, including small molecules, monomers and polymers, for photo resists, photo initiators, photoactive compounds and photo acid generators for excimer lasers.

-With respect to monomers for CPI, through the support of the Korean government’s ‘World Premier Materials (WPM)’ program, we have succeeded in mass-producing the core monomer, which is the most important material for flexible displays, using our own process expertise.
+With respect to monomers for CPI, through the support of the Korean government’s ‘World Premier Materials (WPM)’ program, KISCO has succeeded in mass-producing the core monomer, which is the most important material for flexible displays, using its own process expertise.
 This is playing a key role in maintaining the localization of this important technology.

 Graphene has been attracting attention for a long time as a dream material with excellent mechanical and electrical characteristics.
 However, due to difficulties in mass production and high price structures, graphene has not yet been widely commercialized.
-We have recently completed research on the mass production of graphene oxide / graphene and are working on a joint patent application with a Cornell University research team around materials for rechargeable batteries and engineering plastics.
+JMC has recently completed research on the mass production of graphene oxide / graphene and is working on a joint patent application with a Cornell University research team around materials for rechargeable batteries and engineering plastics.

-By investing in our people, our processes, our materials and our facilities, KISCO plans to continue to lead the development and localization of the next generation of materials for electronics.
+By investing in its people, its processes, its materials and its facilities, KISCO plans to continue to lead the development and localization of the next generation of materials for electronics.